Mechatronics

 ECTS: Credit points based on the European Credit Transfer System (ECTS).
 Consistent with international standarts, 30 ECTS points ca be earned each semester.

-Some flexibility is required: in exceptional cases, classes may also be scheduled on Mondays, Tuesdays or Saturdays.
+- In exceptional cases, courses may take place on Mondays, Tuesdays or Saturdays.

 Career opportunities after graduation